Oliver Twins: Dizzy revival

 In 2015 Philip Oliver found a hand drawn map titled Wonderland Dizzy while preparing for a talk the twins were due to give at that year's Play Blackpool event.
 After looking around further, a disk was found which contained the full uncompiled source code of a game with the same name which they had written 22 years earlier for the NES but had forgotten about.
 The twins came into contact with Lukasz Kur via a Dizzy fansite, who fixed a few bugs in the game's code and translated it into a few languages before compiling it.
 The game was released online and free to play on 24 October 2015.
 In 2016, they released a second lost Dizzy game, Mystery World Dizzy, which was originally scheduled for release on the Nintendo in 1993.
 In May 2017 the twins announced they would be working on a new Dizzy game, their first for over 20 years.
-In a fun video for the ZX Spectrum Next Kickstarter campaign they revealed the game would be inspired by the classic The Wonderful Wizard of Oz by author L. Frank Baum, and would be called Wonderful Dizzy.
+In a video for the ZX Spectrum Next Kickstarter campaign they revealed the game would be inspired by The Wonderful Wizard of Oz by L. Frank Baum, and would be called Wonderful Dizzy.